aneesh-neelam/VITacademics/README.md

 # VITacademics-Worker

-The background worker for the VITacademics HTTP API Server
+The background worker for the VITacademics API Server

 Please report any bugs or issues [here](https://github.com/aneesh-neelam/VITacademics-Worker/issues).